Art Directors

 What does an art director do on a film production?

-Here is the breakdown.
-The art director translates the production designer's vision into reality, overseeing the construction and dressing of sets, setting up the art department team, and making sure visual consistency across all designed elements.
-They manage the day-to-day execution of the production design.
+The art director turns the production designer's vision into reality.
+They oversee set construction and dressing, lead the art department team, and keep a consistent look across every designed element.
+Day to day, they run the hands-on side of the production design.

 Do you provide production designers as well?

-Yes, we can give both production designers (who set up the overall visual concept) and art directors (who execute that vision).
-For smaller shoots, one person may fulfill both roles.
-We'll recommend the right structure for your project's scale.
+Yes, we can supply both production designers, who set the overall visual concept, and art directors, who carry that vision out.
+On smaller shoots, one person may fill both roles.
+We will suggest the right structure for your project's scale.

 Can your art directors work on period productions?